NEET aspirant dies after falling from building in Kota day after appearing in exam, suicide suspected | Education

 - India

-A 22-year-old NEET aspirant from Karnataka's Bengaluru has died after falling from the 10th floor of a multi-storey building at Vigyan Nagar area here, police said on Tuesday and suspect it to be a case of suicide.
+A 22-year-old NEET aspirant from Bengaluru died after falling from the 10th floor of a multi-storey building in Kota in Rajasthan, police said on Tuesday, suspecting it to be a case of suicide.

-Mohammed Nasir, died on the spot late on Monday night, police said.

-He had appeared for NEET-UG, 2023, at an examination centre in Rajasthan's Jaipur on Sunday and returned to Kota the next day.
-He had been preparing for the entrance exam in a coaching institute in Kota for the last one year.
-Nasir died around 11 pm on Monday, circle inspector at Vigyan Nagar police station Devesh Bhardwaj said.
-Nasir lived with some friends in a flat in the multi-storey building and his flatmates were not present when the incident occurred, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)